rlannon/SINx86/docs/Procedure Objects.md

 This is perfectly legal SIN _despite the fact_ that no arguments were ever supplied to `divides`; `proc` objects are _always_ guaranteed to be callable without arguments because type construction rules apply.
 In this case, following the construction rules for `int`, the call to `divides` is effectively:

     @divides(0, 0);

+because an `int` will always be default-constructed to zero.